semilleroCV/Soccernet-depth-estimation-solution/README.md

 python challenge.py --encoder vitl --checkpoint_path [checkpoint_path] --input_dir [input_directory] --output_dir [output_directory]
 ```
 Training options can be modified in the train.sh file.

+---

+feel free to use it and modify it as you wish, if you find this code useful please give a star ⭐ to the repository.